 - Lift one leg into tabletop, knee over hip, shin parallel to the floor, and then, with the other leg (foot still flat on the ground), push down through the sole, squeeze your glutes, and lift your hips up until your body forms a straight line from your shoulders to knee—if you’re feeling this in your back, you’re likely going too high on the lift.

 Level 3: Running man

-Stand tall on one leg with knee bent around 30 degrees.
+- Stand tall on one leg with knee bent around 30 degrees.
 With the other leg (foot in the air), slowly swing the leg forward and backward like you’re running on that side.
-That’s 1 rep. Key here is to keep the hips level and avoid leaning.
+The key here is to keep the hips level and avoid leaning.

 Level 4: Single-leg squat

-Once you’re able to get near 90 degrees and complete the 3 sets of 10 repetitions, you can begin to add weights, whether dumbbells, barbell, or kettlebells.
+Once you’re able to get near 90 degrees on this exercise and complete the three sets of 10 repetitions, you can begin to add weights, whether dumbbells, a barbell, or kettlebells.

 Gluteus maximus training